Education:

 Photo Credit: © Christis Katsouris (2011)

-Our 2032 Strategy provides a roadmap for navigating through challenges, anchoring our sense of identity, belonging and responsibility while contributing to an inclusive and sustainable economy for all.
+Our 2032 Strategy provides a roadmap for navigating through challenges, anchoring our sense of identity, belonging and responsibility, while contributing to economic development and growth for all.

 As we look ahead on 'what is possible', © Our 2032 Strategy help us to realise the potentials of our collective and ambitious 2032 vision guided by our shared values.
 Driven by the reasons of 'why is possible', we focus on evidence-based actions that contribute to the 'how is possible' paradigm.